coreBOS/BudgetControlPerspective/README.md

   - Experience predicts that one can expect 50 leads for every $5,000 expended

 As we make the purchases we can control the budget

+**Time period grouping**

+The correct way to understand a Budget is simply as a grouping/statistical record of a set of budget items.
+It has no further purpose than to act as a grouping container of budget items.
+That is why the relation between Budget and Budget Items is a many to many relation and not a direct one to many relation.

+If we need to report on Budget Items per Business Unit we do that through the Budget, for example.

+Now, the budget can also group the budget items per time periods.
+Let's suppose we have a monthly support contract with a client which includes a certain amount of hours and expenses.
+We will create a budget item for each month where we will control the income and expenses.
+In this case, we can use the Budget to group those budget items per quarter, semester, and yearly.

+**"What if" scenarios**

+Both the Budget and the Budget Items have a "What if" functionality.
+This is a section where we can create expressions to modify the income and expenses and recalculate the deviation fields.
+This permits us to easily evaluate different possibilities and see how the process is going.

 ## Module Specifications